 The following content has been deleted: “If a potential enrollee provides permission to be contacted, the contact must be event-specific, and may not be treated as open-ended permission for future contacts.”

-We intially interpreted this to mean that the same permission to contact could be used across different election periods.
+We initially interpreted this to mean that the same permission to contact could be used across different election periods.
 However, we are no longer making this claim.
-Subsection 40.3 in the MCMG that states “Permission applies only to the entity from which the individual requested contact and for the duration and topic of the transaction.”
+Subsection 40.3 in the MCMG that states “Permission applies only to the entity from which the individual requested contact and for the duration and topic of the transaction."
 One carrier’s interpretation of the new guidelines is that PTC will expire once contact is made or 90 days after receipt by the company for consumers requesting information on Medicare Supplement insurance or who are on the federal Do-Not-Call Registry or nine months after receipt for MA plan and PDP — whichever situation happens first.

 Opportunity to Sell After Educational Events

 Subsection 50.1 – Educational Events

 The word “future” has been deleted from this statement: “May set up a

 future marketing appointment, and distribute business cards and contact information for beneficiaries to initiate contact (this includes completing and collecting a Scope of Appointment (SOA) form).”